An Entropy-based Text Watermarking Detection Method: Proposed Method

-Pseudocode of our proposed detection method is provided in Algorithm \ref{alg_detect}.
+Pseudocode of our proposed detection method is provided in Algorithm~\ref{alg_detect}.
 We first acquire the text entropy by computing the model logits of each token.
-The next step is to determine the influence weight of each token, the output of a designed function with their entropy values as inputs.
-Due to the narrow range of entropy values, our goal here is to create a bigger gap between tokens of high entropy and low entropy.
-We achieve this by the function $ComputeWeight$, which is training-free and a totally automated process.
-Here, we first normalize the text entropy.
-Then we input the processed entropy into a monotonic increasing function, linear for example, to acquire the final weights.
-After obtaining the entropy-based weights for each token, we then apply the standard detection procedure by \citet{DBLP:conf/icml/KirchenbauerGWK23} to determine the group of watermarked tokens, $i.e.$, computing the green lists using the detection key and previously generated tokens.
-Finally, we sum up the weights of the watermarked tokens and calculate the z-statistic using Eq.\ref{z-score-ours} given the sum and weight vector of all detected tokens.
-The detector would give a watermark-positive result if the z-statistic is greater than the given threshold.
+The next step is to determine the influence weight of each token, the output of a designed function \textit{ComputeWeight} with their entropy values as inputs.
+After obtaining the entropy-based weights for each token, we then apply the standard detection procedure by \citet{DBLP:conf/icml/KirchenbauerGWK23} to determine the group of green tokens, $i.e.$, computing the green lists using the detection key and previously generated tokens.
+Finally, we sum up the weights of the green tokens $|s|_G$ and calculate the z-score by

-In real-world low-entropy scenarios, With our EWD, the vast majority of non-watermarked low-entropy tokens will not prevent the detector from yielding a positive conclusion.
-Meanwhile, facing human-written texts, any non-watermarked high-entropy token will strongly suggest the detector to make a negative output.
+given $|s|_G$ and weight $W_t$ of each detected token $t$ in text $T$.
+The detector would give a positive result if the z-score is greater than the given threshold.
+It is noticably that the proposed algorithm is a fully automated process that eliminates the need for manual operations from the SWEET method.